josephaadams/osticket-prereqs/README.md

 **1. Setup Microsoft Azure Virtual Machine** (If you need help creating a VM, follow my guide: https://github.com/josephaadams/azure-vmcreation

-- Purpose: Host the Windows environment for osTicket.
+- Create a VM running Windows 10 (21H2) or a compatible server OS.

-- Setup: Provision a VM with Windows 10 (21H2) or a compatible server OS.
+- Use Remote Desktop (RDP) to access the VM.

 **2. Install Internet Information Services (IIS)**